moosemoose22/Timeline/how.md

 Monaco didn't have any shapefiles, so we ran this: ogr2ogr -f "ESRI Shapefile" shp MCO_adm.gpkg -dsco SPATIALITE=yes

-Next we wanted to create topojson files that would draw France, Spain, and all the regions within.
+#### Next we wanted to create topojson files that would draw France, Spain, and all the regions within.
-In order to get topojson, we need to convert the shapefilse we have to geojson.
+In order to get topojson, we need to convert the shapefiles we have to geojson.

 Here's the code to convert the ESRI shapefiles to GEOJSON:
 France: